 Community Crime Prevention volunteers engage with the general public in delivering crime prevention programs under the direction of the RCMP by:

 - Attending community events to help police with visibility and community relations.

 - Supporting crime prevention and public safety initiatives.

-- Use public speaking skills to convey crime prevention information
+- Using public speaking skills to convey crime prevention information.

-Business Watch volunteers enhance communications between the RCMP and the business community in an effort to reduce and prevent crimes against businesses.
-New Business Watch volunteers are trained by existing volunteers to prepare for typical duties that include assisting business owners, operators and employees in:
+Volunteers enhance communications between the RCMP and the business community in an effort to reduce and prevent crimes against businesses by assisting business owners, operators and employees in:

-- Operation Identification -- marking all equipment, machines etc., with traceable identification for deterrence and tracing.
+- Operation Identification -- marking all equipment, machines etc., with identification for deterrence and tracing

-- Crime Prevention training on subjects such as shoplifting, robbery, vandalism, fraud and burglary prevention.
+- Crime Prevention training on subjects such as shoplifting, robbery, fraud, counterfeit currency, and burglary prevention.

 Victim Services Unit (VSU) volunteers receive specialized training and work designated shifts with full-time staff to provide community outreach and education, as well as on-scene crisis response and ongoing support to victims and witnesses of crime or other traumatic events.